blenessy/tradingview-ftx-worker/README.md

 # Cloudflare FTX Trading Worker

 Do you want to connect your live-runnning [TradingView Strategy](https://www.tradingview.com/pine-script-docs/en/v4/essential/Strategies.html) to [FTX](https://ftx.com/) in a robust way?
 If yes, this project is most likely for u!
-If you are not sure, then this project is most likely not for u as it is for a very special purpose.
+If you are not sure, then this project is most likely not for u as it has a very special purpose.

 # Architecture